DrTexx/lifxtools/README.md

 | blue > red      | cooler light  |
 | blue == red     | neutral light |
 | blue < red      | warmer light  |

+### Add preferences for monitor refresh related
+With the addition of benchmarking capabilities available to the user, this will allow users to compare their color average processing time with the refresh rate of their displays.
+Ideally, this number should be as close to matching as possible (with consideration for network speed also)